edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 2. Reset the value to 1.0, indicative of the first version of this package identified by this GUID.
 3. Leave the value untouched, for example if the the current version is 1.0

 #### Major Number
+The following are recommended practices:
 1. If the ```PACKAGE_GUID``` value changes, the major number may be reset to a starting value or it may be incremented.
-2. If the ```PACKAGE_GUID``` value is unchanged and new content is added due to new UEFI/PI Specification releases, the major number shall be incremented.
+2. If the ```PACKAGE_GUID``` value is unchanged and new content is added due to new UEFI/PI Specification releases, the major number should be incremented.
-3. If the ```PACKAGE_GUID``` value is unchanged and new content is added due to other Industry Standard Specification releases, the major number shall be incremented.
+3. If the ```PACKAGE_GUID``` value is unchanged and new content is added due to other Industry Standard Specification releases, the major number should be incremented.

 #### Minor Number
+The following are recommended practices:
-1. If the ```PACKAGE_GUID``` value changes, the minor number may be reset to a starting value, such as 0, if the major number was incremented.
+1. If the ```PACKAGE_GUID``` value changes, the minor number may be reset to a starting value, such as 0, if the major number was incremented or reset to a starting value.
 2. The minor number should be incremented if the ```PACKAGE_GUID``` value is unchanged and new content is added (not a result of an update to any specification), and the major number was not incremented.
 This includes adding content to the ```PACKAGE_UNI_FILE``` or adding comment block content (like ```@PROMPT``` or ```@ValidList``` entries).
 3. If new modules are added to the package and these modules are not covered by previous rules to GUID, major or minor number changes, the minor number shall be incremented.

 **Rationale**